 If there are any downlights in the ceiling below the loft and the fittings are being covered by insulation, ensure they are covered with a Loft Lid to provide the required space around the light and reduce the risk of the fitting overheating and fire risk.

-Before starting the loft boarding project, ensure there is adequate ventilation in the loft space, and any vents are clear.
-Ensure any works carried out (boarding or insulation) do not interfere with the ventilation as this could cause issues down the line.
+Before starting the loft boarding project, ensure there is adequate ventilation in the loft space, and any vents in the space are clear.
+Ensure any works carried out (boarding or insulation) do not interfere with the existing ventilation as this could cause issues down the line.

 Other Considerations for Loft Flooring